 - 4.1 The University is committed (in so far as reasonably possible) to ensuring that there is no modern slavery or human trafficking in its supply chains or in any part of its business. - 4.2 In light of the obligation to report on measures to ensure that all parts of its business and supply chain are slavery free the University has reviewed its workplace policies and procedures to assess their effectiveness in identifying and tackling modern slavery issues. - 4.3 Those workplace policies and procedures demonstrate the University's commitment to acting ethically and with integrity in all its business relationships and to implementing and enforcing effective systems and controls to ensure (in so far as reasonably possible) slavery and human trafficking is not taking place anywhere in its supply chains. - 4.4 The University operates the following policies that contribute to its approach to prevent slavery and human trafficking in its operations - 4.4.1 Whistleblowing policy.
 This policy provides safeguards to enable staff to raise concerns about malpractice in connection with Wrexham Glyndŵr University.
 The aim is to provide a rapid mechanism under which genuine concerns can be raised internally without fear of repercussions to the individual, even if their concerns turn out to be mistaken.
-Wrexham Glyndŵr University is committed to the highest standards of honesty and integrity openness and accountability and encourages its staff to raise genuine concerns about malpractice at the earliest practicable stage inthe knowledge that their concerns will be taken seriously and investigated.
-Malpractice within the University is taken very seriously. https://glynfo.glyndwr.ac.uk/mod/folder/view.php?id=4988 - 4.4.2 Employee code of conduct.
-This is enshrined in a Staff Charter the purpose of which is to make explicit the expectations of the University from its staff, and importantly, to share the University's commitments to its staff. https://glynfo.glyndwr.ac.uk/mod/folder/view.php?id=4984 - 4.4.3 Recruitment and Selection Policy.
+Wrexham Glyndŵr University is committed to the highest standards of honesty and integrity openness and accountability and encourages its staff to raise genuine concerns about malpractice at the earliest practicable stage in the knowledge that their concerns will be taken seriously and investigated.
+Malpractice within the University is taken very seriously. - 4.4.2 Employee code of conduct.
+This is enshrined in a Staff Charter the purpose of which is to make explicit the expectations of the University from its staff, and importantly, to share the University's commitments to its staff. - 4.4.3 Recruitment and Selection Policy.
 The University is committed to attracting and retaining high performing staff who can make a valuable contribution to its on-going success.
-The Policy and the Procedure for the Recruitment and Selection of Staff together provide a framework for the achievement of excellence in all aspects of the University's recruitment practices. https://glynfo.glyndwr.ac.uk/mod/folder/view.php?id=4983 - 4.4.4 Procurement Policy The procurement function of Glyndŵr University will provide professional procurement expertise to the Board of Governors, Executive and staff.
+The Policy and the Procedure for the Recruitment and Selection of Staff together provide a framework for the achievement of excellence in all aspects of the University's recruitment practices. - 4.4.4 Procurement Policy The procurement function of Glyndŵr University will provide professional procurement expertise to the Board of Governors, Executive and staff.
 It will contribute fully to the achievement of the Board's aims and objectives and will continue to raise the profile of procurement throughout the University, ensuring that the Board's business needs are met through its purchasing of goods, services and contracts and that the Welsh Government's Policy aims and objectives are core to its procurement activity.
 It will also have reference to the requirements of Higher Education Funding Council for Wales (HEFCW) and the University's environmental, sustainable and ethical objectives.
-It will proactively manage and develop its suppliers and supply base, identifying and managing any supply risks. https://glynfo.glyndwr.ac.uk/mod/folder/view.php?id=4981
+The Procurement Advisor at Glyndŵr University is a member of HEFCW's Ethical Employment in Supply Chains Working Party which has been formed to provide a forum for discussion and implementation of the Code of Practice: Ethical Employment in Supply Chains amongst the Welsh HE Sector community.
+The Terms of Reference for the Group is attached at Annex Two of this document.
+The Procurement function will proactively manage and develop its suppliers and supply base, identifying and managing any supply risks.